Invariants and Home Spaces in Transition Systems and Petri Nets: Conceptual Models: from transition systems to Petri Nets

 At last, we consider a sequence of transitions $\sigma = t_1...t_k$ and two trajectories $\rho=q_i,...q_k$ and $\rho'=q_i,q'_1,...q'_k$ starting at the same state $q_i$ and forming a computation with $\sigma$ and $i$ the first index such that for $j<i, q_j=q'_j$ and $q_i \neq q'_i$, then we have $\{q_i,q'_i\} \subseteq t_i(q_{i-1})$ which would be a contradiction with the fact that $t_i$ is a partial function.

 $\square$

 It is worth pointing out that the property P2 means in particular that given an initial state $q_i$ and a sequence of transitions $\sigma$ there is at most one state $q_f$ such that $q_i\overset{t}{\rightarrow}q_f$.
 This is consistent with the intuitive notion of determinism \footnote{For instance in \cite{ChMi88}, the 'N' in UNITY stands for non-determinism with the following: ``Different runs of the same program may execute statements in different orders, consume different amounts of resources, and even produce different results."}.
-In \cite{SE74}, deterministic machines are defined with conditions similar to the two properties L1 and L2 of lemma \ref{lem: deterministic}.
+In \cite{E74}, deterministic machines are defined with conditions similar to the two properties L1 and L2 of lemma \ref{lem: deterministic}.
 We also found in \cite{Saka09} p.77 a property slightly different from L2 of lemma \ref{lem: deterministic} stating that any deterministic automata (briefly meaning that any transition is a partial function) is an unambiguous automata (briefly meaning that any sequence of transitions starting at an initial state and finishing at a terminal state forms at most one computation).

-Determinism must be considered a good property especially when it is about to make sure that a test is reproducible.
+Determinism is a good property especially when it is about to guarantee that a test is reproducible.
 However, many authors define non-determinism in their conceptual model to take into account statements that are independent and can run in parallel \cite{ChMi88} or to represent a possible arbitrary choice (between guarded commands \cite{Dijkstra75} or between sequential processes \cite{CARH15}).